3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae

-In either case, SC or LC, one has to choose a suitable interpolation scheme to map $\chi$, $S$ and potentially $I$ to the photon path.
-In order to minimise the number of interpolations, most codes interpolate these quantities at the positions where the rays intersect the XY, XZ or YZ planes.
-This reduces the problem to 2D interpolation.
-An exception here is ``subgriding", discussed in section \ref{sec:velocities}, when one has to perform a 3D interpolation.
-While linear interpolation is an obvious and robust choice, higher-order methods are also used in the stellar atmospheres community, as their accuracy improves much faster with increased resolution compared to linear interpolation.
-The drawback of more complex interpolation schemes, like parabolic and higher-order methods, is that they can introduce spurious extrema in the interpolated quantity between the grid points.
-In the worst case, this can result in negative values in the interpolated quantity (e.g., this sometimes leads to \textit{negative opacities}) even when the underlying datasets are monotonically varying (in one of the dimensions) and strictly positive.
-For example, \citet{Auer1994a} show that parabolic interpolation can lead to negative intensities near sharp beam edges, which is clearly non-physical.
+For both SC and LC schemes, an interpolation scheme is required in order to map $\chi$, $S$, and potentially $I$ to the photon path.
+In order to minimise the number of interpolations, most codes interpolate these quantities at the positions where the rays intersect the X-Y, X-Z or Y-Z planes.
+This reduces the problem to a 2D interpolation.
+An exception is the "sub-griding" technique, where one increases the grid resolution through interpolation before the formal solution, which represents a 3D interpolation.
+While linear interpolation is a simple and robust choice, higher-order methods, like parabolic and cubic methods, are also used in the stellar atmospheres community, as their accuracy improves faster with increased resolution compared to linear interpolation \citep{DeLaCruzRodriguezPiskunov2013}.
+However, the main drawback of such more complex interpolation schemes, is that they can introduce spurious extrema in the interpolated quantity between the grid points.
+This is dangerous in physical modeling, because these extrema may result in negative values in interpolated quantities, thereby leading to numerical problems and code crashes, which may be extremely difficult to trace owing to a highly multi-dimensional nature of the simulated system.
+For instances, this sometimes leads to \textit{negative radiative opacities} even when the underlying physical quantities (temperature, pressure, velocities, etc) are monotonically varying (in one of the dimensions) and strictly positive (see Fig. \ref{fig:offgridInterp}). \citet{Auer1994a} show that parabolic interpolation can also lead to negative intensities near sharp beam edges, which is non-physical.